-True North Metric Vision Goal Countermeasures Current Status Level of Risk To Achieving Goal Level of Risk for progressing actions to develop wider mitigating actions.
+True North Metric Vision Goal Countermeasures Current Status Level of Risk To Achieving Goal Level of Risk for progressing actions Where this is not possible there is a need to develop wider mitigating actions.
 The Trust will return to segment 2 of the National Oversight Framework.
-Controls and actions regarding Medical and Dental/Agency Approach to Clinical Supplies and Services PRM focus - move from budget change to run rate impact To support delivery there is also wider Monthly Financial reporting, REACH reporting (financial reporting system) has been rolled out to increase visibility and accessibility of spend information.
+Review of "unfunded" posts Controls and actions regarding Medical and Dental/Agency Approach to Clinical Supplies and Services PRM focus - move from budget change to run rate impact To support delivery there is also wider Monthly Financial reporting, REACH reporting (financial reporting system) has been rolled out to increase visibility and accessibility of spend information.
 Discretionary Spend controls and monitoring in place.
 Additional approval for spend over £10k introduced.
 NHS Supply Chain restrictions.
 Introduction WRAP Champions being developed.
-There is a formal plan in relation to the Price Waterhouse Cooper review commissioned by the West Yorkshire Association of Acute Trusts for the Trust, however, a number of countermeasures are responding to the findings.
-The Trust is currently participating in the Grant Thornton review of the financial grip and control in Humber and North Yorkshire Integrated Care System.
+There is a formal plan in relation to the Price Waterhouse Cooper review commissioned by the West Yorkshire Association of Acute Trusts for the Trust, however, a number of countermeasures are responding to the financial grip and control in Humber and North Yorkshire Integrated Care System.
 Following the change in Trust segmentation work is being undertaken to establish the exit criteria associated with finance.
-24/25 Cumulative Plan 24/25 Cumulative Plan 24/25 Cumulative amended plan v2 Actual YTD Current forecast is from £18m (likely) to £20m (worse) deficit.
-The 'likely' assumes winter impact, pay award funding received for Council and Dental contracts.
-System wide pressures continue such as Drugs and ED.
-Further detail is contained within the finance A3 and regular finance report shared at Resource Committee.
-The Trust has been moved into Segmentation 3+ following our current financial performance.
-To note there are already a number of controls in place however more unpalatable decisions may need to be considered to deliver a breakeven position, this is also being discussed with the ICB and through OMG.
+24/25 Cumulative Position 5.00 5.